easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.minimum_nights

-If the product is an accommodation this will return the minimum number of nights the product can be booked for
+If the product is an accommodation this will return the minimum number of nights the product can be booked for.

 # product.name

-Returns the name of the product
+Returns the name of the product.

 # product.overview

-Returns the overview of the product
+Returns the overview of the product.

 # product.overview_image